 This brings us to our next question: How do we know which systems in our lives are worth significantly improving?
 To answer this, we'll use yet another mental model: one that I call One Level Higher.

 One Level Higher — Repeatedly ask whether you’re optimizing a cog in a machine instead of the machine itself.
-The higher the level you optimize at, typically the greater your ROI.
+The higher the level you optimize at, typically the greater the ROI.

-Here's the best way to explain One LeveL higher: If you work for years to earn a 15% raise when you could switch jobs for an instant 25% salary boost, you're optimizing a cog (salary) in the machine (your job).
-You'd reach your goal quicker if you optimized the machine instead: find another job altogether.
+Here's the best way to explain One LeveL higher: If you work for years to earn a 15% raise when you could just switch jobs for an instant 35% salary boost, you're optimizing your current job instead of your career as a whole.
 That's the higher level optimization.

-But you can go a level even higher.
+But you can go a level even higher than that.

 The job market is itself a cog in another machine: earning financial stability.
-But what if you could achieve financial stability without having to toil away at a 9 to 5?
+But what if you could achieve financial stability without having to toil away at a 9-to-5?
 If your real passion lies outside of the office, then climbing the corporate ladder would be falling prey to inertia.
 Instead, the better path would be reducing your expenses by moving to a cheaper city and living more modestly.
 With lower costs, you could switch to part-time and pursue your true passions if they don't align with your job.

 Isn’t that the higher-level game you're really optimizing for?

-The One Level Higher model is the process of asking yourself: Is it higher-leverage to optimize a level above the one I'm focused on?
+One Level Higher model is simply the process of asking yourself: Is it higher-leverage to optimize a level above the one I'm focused on?

 This is a hard question to ask due to the phenomenon of inertia.
-Using a mental model to break out of your flow and question what you’re doing is like ripping the carpet out from under your goals.
 It’s painful to confront the possibility that you’ve spent years on the wrong thing.
-Whether it’s coding, a 9-5, saving money, building muscle—anything you've done for a long time—you’ve been riding the momentum of steady progress.
+Whether it’s coding, a 9-to-5 job, saving money, building muscle—anything you've done for a long time—you’ve been riding the drug of steady progress.

 Think of it like this: mental models are powered by information.
 They produce different recommendations based on the updated information you put into them.
-So, if you're in a flow state for a long time, you'll have buried your head without ingesting new data, advice, articles, and so on.
-Your mental model will no longer be a functioning compass for what to do next.
+So, if you're in a flow state for a long time, you'll have buried your head without ingesting new data and advice.
+Your mental model will no longer be an up-to-date compass for what to do next.

-That's four years of a life treated like a homework assignment instead of a deliberate decision of what's best for oneself.
+That's four years of one's life treated like a homework assignment instead of a deliberate decision of what's best for oneself.

-This applies to everything we do.
-How about your job?
-Did you pursue it simply because it met your conditions and it was available when you needed it?
-And now you've been working there for years, yet you learned everything it could teach you in the first year?
-And how about your friendships?
+This applies to everything you do.
+What about your your friendships?
 Are you socializing with people who aren't great to be around?
 Why?
 There are seven billion other people to spend time with.

-These are the systems and decisions you must periodically reassess.
+These are the systems and decisions you must repeatedly reassess over time.

-Here’s an example of a mental model to prioritize which projects to work on:
+Here’s an example of a mental model to prioritize which project to work on:

 Regret Minimization — To maximize your long-term happiness, prioritize projects you’d most regret not having pursued by the time you’re old and looking back at your life.

 Bezos used Regret Minimization to break out of his Amazon flow and prioritize his own space exploration company.
-Like Musk, he then used First Principles to re-examine space flight from the ground up.
-His space company, Blue Origin, competes with Musk's SpaceX for NASA contracts.
+Like SpaceX, he then used First Principles to re-examine space flight from the ground up.
+His space company, Blue Origin, competes with SpaceX for NASA contracts.

-Now here’s another decision-making mental model.
-This one helps you allocate resources:
+Here’s a second decision-making mental model, which helps you allocate resources:

 Pareto Principle — 80% of your output will come from the top 20% of your inputs.
 To maximize ROI, preferentially invest in the 20%.

 Another example: 80% of your procrastination comes from 20% of your indulgences.
 So, place those 2-4 top indulgences out of arm’s reach, and you’ll see an outsized gain in weekly output.
-The implication is that you don’t have to completely isolate yourself from distractions.
+You don’t have to completely isolate yourself from distractions.
 That would be inefficient and impractical.
 Just do the 80/20.

 Enough theory.
-Let's apply these models to your life.
+Let's apply these models to everyday life.

-The mental models below are recommended because they’re frequently needed, easy to apply, and reliably accurate at achieving better outcomes.
+The models below are recommended because they’re frequently needed, easy to apply, and reliably useful at achieving better outcomes.

 As a reminder, here are examples of systems:

-And here’s what to do when encountering important systems in your life.
+And here’s what to consider when encountering important systems in life:

 First, when dealing with a system, start by identifying the highest-leverage level to optimize at: Ask whether you’re optimizing the machine or a cog within it.

-Once Local/Global has shown you the best system, begin optimizing that system by following the Theory of Constraints: At any time, know that it's just one of a system’s inputs that is constraining the other inputs from achieving a greater total output.
-Therefore, to continuously increase a system’s output, iteratively identify and address the current constraint.
+Once One Level Higher has shown you the best system to optimize, optimize it by following the Theory of Constraints: At any time, it's just one of a system’s inputs that is constraining the other inputs from producing a greater total output.
+Therefore, to continuously increase a system’s output, iteratively identify and address the current biggest constraint.